JiggityMaggotKetamynes/Chips/YC_application.md

 ## Who are your competitors?
 What do you understand about your business that they don't?

 Q1) Our competitors are existing brokerages, trading platforms that plan to expand their tradable markets.
 Q2) Crpyto currencies without inherent utility are worthless.
-The more traders and holders of a coin value it's capabilites, this becomes the underlying charactheristic for success.
+The more traders and holders of a coin that value, interact and usse it's capabilites, this becomes the underlying charactheristic for success.

 ## How do or will you make money?
 How much could you make?